 Being in such a situation can be one of the worst nightmares, repairing damaged pipes is expensive so it is extremely important to prevent the pipes from freezing in advance.
 We will talk about 6 effective ways that you can use to prevent frozen pipes and keep everyone safe.

-Insulate Your Pipes
+Insulate your Vulnerable Pipes

 Keep the Heat On

-Seal Cracks and Openings
+Repair Cracks and holes

-Use Heating Tape
+Use Heating Cables